techenthusiast167/WebRecon/README.md

 ### How to Contribute

 1. **Fork the repository**

 2. **Create a feature branch**: `git checkout -b feature/AmazingFeature`

 3. **Commit your changes**: `git commit -m 'Add some AmazingFeature'`

 4. **Push to the branch**: `git push origin feature/AmazingFeature`

 5. **Open a Pull Request**

 ### Contribution Areas

 - **Detection Patterns**: New technology or platform patterns

 - **False Positive Filters**: Improved filtering algorithms

 - **Graph Algorithms**: Better relationship detection

 - **Output Formats**: Additional report formats

 - **Performance**: Speed and memory optimizations

 ## Disclaimer

 **WebRecon Pro is designed for legitimate security research and authorized testing only.**

-LEGAL DISCLAIMER:
+### LEGAL DISCLAIMER:

 1. The authors are not responsible for misuse of this tool

 2. Users must ensure they have proper authorization before scanning

 3. This tool should only be used in accordance with applicable laws

 4. Educational purposes only - use at your own risk

 5. Always respect privacy and comply with data protection regulations

-By using this tool, you agree to:
+### By using this tool, you agree to:

 - Use it only for authorized security testing

 - Respect all applicable laws and regulations

 - Not use it for malicious purposes

 - Accept full responsibility for your actions

 ### Reporting Issues

-When reporting issues, please include:
+**When reporting issues, please include**:

 1. Command used and target URL (or similar test case)

 2. Error messages or unexpected behavior

 3. Your environment (OS, Python version, installed packages)

 4. Steps to reproduce the issue

 ## Educational Value

-WebRecon Pro v7.0 is not just a tool but an educational platform for understanding:
+WebRecon Pro is not just a tool but an educational platform for understanding:

 1. **Web Infrastructure Mapping**: How modern websites are structured

 2. **Digital Footprint Analysis**: What organizations expose online

 3. **Relationship Analysis**: How entities connect in the digital world

 4. **Data Correlation**: Finding meaningful patterns in large datasets

 5. **Visual Intelligence**: Presenting complex data in understandable ways

 ## Version History

 - **v7-6.0** (Current): Relationship graphs, tabular reporting, enhanced intelligence

 - **v5.0**: Image downloading, comprehensive reporting, false positive filtering

 - **v4.0**: Modular architecture, proxy support, multi-format output

 - **v3.0**: Technology detection, social media intelligence, DNS integration

 - **v2.0**: Basic crawling, email harvesting, JSON reporting

 - **v1.0**: Initial release with core crawling capabilities

 ---